- Shopping Tools

 Charging an electric car can be done at home or at any public charging stations.
 Fully charging a car can be done in just 30 minutes, or it may take as long as half a day.
 How big your battery is, or how fast your charging point is may change the time required.

 Factors that affect charging speed

-These are some factors that will affect electric vehicle charging speed:
+There are 5 main factors that affect electric vehicle charging speed: